 Admitted MPA Student FAQ

-For additional information regarding MPA degree policies, McCombs resources, registration, and other topic areas, please review the current student resources web page.
+Additional information regarding MPA degree policies, McCombs resources, registration, and other topic areas are available on the current student web page.

-- I need to start in the summer, but my admission letter indicates I was admitted for the fall.
+- I need to start in the summer, but my admissions letter indicates I was admitted for the fall.
 Will this be corrected?

-- Can I schedule my initial advising appointment as a phone appointment?
+- Can I schedule my initial academic advising appointment or resume review as a phone appointment?

-Academic Advising: Due to the large amount of information covered during the advising sessions, we are unable to schedule phone appointments.
+Due to the large amount of information covered during the advising session and resume review, we are unable to schedule phone appointments.

 - Am I required to attend Orientation?